joselgarza/ePortfolio/index.md

 # Welcome to My CS499 ePortfolio

+Thank you for visiting my ePortfolio!
 This site showcases my final project for the Computer Science Capstone at SNHU, including:

 - My professional self-assessment
+- The original project artifacts comprising the MEAN stack Travlr Listings application from CS465
-- A code review video
+- A code review video, submitted as the first milestone in this course
-- Three enhancements to the Travlr project
+- Three enhancements to the Travlr Listings project (Milestones Two, Three, and Four)
 - Narratives explaining each enhancement and its alignment with program outcomes

 <!-- 🔗 Sticky Quick Navigation -->